Along the Darling

 The river has always been an integral part of indigenous culture and was named the Darling after being 'discovered' by explorer Charles Sturt in 1829 who named it in honour of Sir Ralph Darling - the then Governor of New South Wales.

-Early navigation of the Darling River provided an insight to how the Outback could be opened up for pastoral activities and for this to be realised, river ports along its length would be needed.
+Early navigation of the Darling River provided the opening up of the outback, and river ports along river were be needed for the pastoralists to access the sea ports of Melbourne and Adelaide .
 With the ports, towns grew around them to service the river trade and the outlying farms.

 The indigenous culture along the Darling is rich and many National Parks provide wonderful insights to the river’s significance to the many indigenous groups who have live on its banks and surrounding plains.

-Parks like Kinchega and Gundabooka have wonderful facilities for day-visits as well as wonderful campgrounds for traditional and RV camping as accommodation facilities in shearers quarters and the like.
+Most of the National Parks provide wonderful facilities for day-visits as well as excellent campgrounds for traditional and RV camping as accommodation facilities in shearers quarters and the like.

-While the European connection to the region is far less in time, it is in many ways no less significant and today, we are appreciating the European history and culture to a greater extent and with a greater form of identity; much the same as the indigenous culture and history.
+While the European connection to the region is far less in regard to time, it is in many ways no less significant as more people we are appreciating the European history and culture to a greater extent and with a greater form of identity; much the same as the indigenous culture and history.

 This connection is what makes us Australian and a trip through Outback NSW and along the Darling provides a wonderful opportunity to further understand our history in the context of the early explorers, pastoralist as well the indigenous cultures.